Grinch: History

 In 1977, Seuss responded to the fan request for more Grinch tales by writing the animated television special Halloween Is Grinch Night.
 The Grinch is voiced by Hans Conried.
 This was followed in 1982, when Marvel green-lit The Grinch Grinches the Cat in the Hat, a TV film co-starring the Cat in the Hat.
 The Grinch is voiced by Bob Holt.
 The special was produced by Dr. Seuss (though under his real name, Ted Geisel).
 Although not as successful as the original, the two films both received Emmy Awards.

 Several episodes of the 1996 Nick Jr. Channel television show The Wubbulous World of Dr. Seuss feature the Grinch as the main antagonist, this time in puppet form.
 He was performed and voiced by Anthony Asbury from Season 1 (1996) to Season 2 (1998).

 A 2000 live-action feature musical comedy film based on the story, directed by Ron Howard and starring Jim Carrey as the Grinch, was a major success at the box office.
 A video game based on the film, simply entitled The Grinch, was released on several consoles and PC in the same year.
 It was followed in 2007 by the release of the Nintendo DS title Dr. Seuss: How the Grinch Stole Christmas!.

 The Grinch was portrayed on the stage when the story was turned into a 1994 musical by the Children's Theater Company out of Minneapolis.
 The show made it to Broadway by way of a limited run in 2006.
 Icelandic actor Stefán Karl Stefánsson portrayed the Grinch in the touring production of the musical from 2008 to 2015.
 The Grinch is also a minor character in the 2000 musical Seussical, which is based on multiple Seuss works.

 The Grinch's story was adapted for a 2018 animated film by Illumination Entertainment, starring Benedict Cumberbatch as the title character.

-On Wednesday, December 9, 2020, NBC aired the holiday live production, Dr. Seuss' The Grinch Musical Live! based on the Broadway stage musical.
+On December 9, 2020, NBC aired the holiday live production, Dr. Seuss' The Grinch Musical Live!, based on the Broadway stage musical.
 Booboo Stewart plays young Max, Amelia Minto plays Cindy Lou Who, Denis O'Hare plays old Max and Matthew Morrison stars as the Grinch.
 The musical includes songs from the original musical, such as "You're a Mean One, Mr. Grinch".